keven0311/Django_Learning/README.md

         create a 'layout.html' under templates folder to manage all templates use Django HTML to write html elements into different blocks, such as 'title' and 'content', it extends from layout.html

+    to apply migrations:
+        [terminal command]: python3 manage.py migrate
+    to add new customized migration:
+        [terminal command]: python3 mange.py makemigrations
+        THEN: [terminal command]: python3 mange.py migrate  TO add new added migration to db

+    Superuser:
+        [terminal command]: python3 manage.py createsuperuser
+        *the superuser is use to enter the /admin endpoint to the Django Administtration page*